j0lol/rs-youtube/README.md

 # rs-youtube

-Command line YouTube client that uses the web api so no login or API key is needed.
+Command line YouTube/Twitch client that uses the web api so no login or API key is needed.

-- Requires `mpv` and `youtube-dl`, or another video player capable of loading videos from YouTube links (e.g. `celluloid`, even a web browser would work)
+- Requires `mpv` and `youtube-dl`, or another video player capable of loading videos from YouTube/Twitch links (e.g. `celluloid`, even a web browser would work)

 ## Installation